Second-Hand Marijuana Smoke: Side Effects & Risks

 Second-hand smoke is smoke that’s inhaled by a person who is not smoking but is near the individual who is.
 While we know that second-hand cigarette smoke can cause health problems, is marijuana second-hand smoke harmful?
 As more states legalize the recreational use of marijuana, it’s important to fully understand its side effects.
-Our drug rehab center in Massachusetts is sharing the effects of second-hand marijuana smoke and why it’s more dangerous than you may think.
+Our Massachusetts rehab shares the effects of second-hand marijuana smoke and why it’s more dangerous than you may think.

 What Is Marijuana?